Rocketknight1/minimal_lczero/README.md

 As for data, I'm working on building a standard dataset for benchmarking, which I'll probably host as a torrent.
 It's not here yet, unfortunately!

+### How do I actually run training?

+Just run `tf_train.py`!
+You'll need a dataset, though - I'm working on that bit.

 ### Roadmap for this repo

 Right now this repo is very unfinished, but the rough plan is: